Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/raora-entry.md

 This time around, her web of relationships became even more tangled.
 Unlike the first chapter, Roa actively involved herself in others’ affairs—sometimes _literal_ affairs.
 She became the third rose to bloom between Tam and the Hot Pink One, ultimately contributing to the collapse of their relationship.
 Then, her attention shifted to a certain red knight, [Elizabeth.](https://www.youtube.com/live/m2OG5auudrQ?si=8Q0YfMORv-AQL_qj&t=11014)

 Despite her efforts, Elizabeth’s heart already belonged to another.
 Even so, a happy ending still awaited Roa, as she eventually found love and married a certain cat-loving maiden, Shakira—ending her second journey on a high note.

+## Trivia

+- If one had a nickel for every time Raora ended up married with someone on day 7 of each chapter, they’d have two nickels.
+Which isn’t a lot, but it’s weird that it happened twice.